MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-R-web-services.md

 To deploy your analytics, you must publish them as web services in R Server.
 Once hosted on R Server, they can be consumed by other users.
 There are several types of web services described in this section, including standard R web services and  [realtime web services](#realtime).

-Use the `publishService` function in the `mrsdeploy` package to publish a web service.
+After you've authenticated, use the `publishService` function in the `mrsdeploy` package to publish a web service.

 Each web service is uniquely defined by a `name` and `version` and several other arguments.
 See the [package reference help page for publishService()](../mrsdeploy/packagehelp/publishService.md) for the full description of all arguments.